damphyr/gaudi/doc/EXTENDING.md

       |-rules/
   |-gaudi.rb

-Don't mix tasks and helpers the load sequence ensures that all code in the helpers/ directory is available before loading any tasks
+Don't mix tasks and helpers, the load sequence ensures that all code in the helpers/ directory is available before loading any tasks

 ##Rakefiles